 You can get the full mixvibes package on amazon for a great price.
 This includes the FULL software, a sound card (interface), timecode control vinyl, control CD’s, and leads.

 You can find out more about Cross DJ at the Mixvibes website here.

 Next up the favourite amongst live DJ’s…

 The best DJ software – Best live DJ software

 Serato DJ Pro

 Serato audio research is a New Zealand based company founded in 1998.
-They specialize in vinyl emulation and are a favourite among scratch DJ's and turntablists around the world.
+They specialize in vinyl emulation and are a favorite among scratch DJ’s and turntablists around the world.

 Serato DJ won the best DJ Software award at the DJ tech awards in 2014 and continues to impress.
 This software really is what you’d expect from 2 decades of research and comes packed with innovative features.